tytydraco/yessleep/out/Ive_seen_and_heard_horrors_in_my_20_years_as_a_nurse_but_nothing_compares_to_todays_patient_a_little_girl_with_Tourettes.md

 *Lord help me, this person is supposed to be a medical professional*, was my immediate thought, but I took a polite tact aloud.
 “Jessica is not a covert racist, Linda, because there was no intent behind the word she used.
 Her brain convulsed and vomited out the thing she didn’t want to say.
 She called Brian a homophobic slur earlier.
 She—”

 “I don’t care,” interrupted Linda.
 “I’ll find someone else to do this shift with you because I don’t want to be around that vile creature.
-I’d muffle her if it were up to me.”
+I’d muzzle her if it were up to me.”

 I was honestly glad my colleague left, given that final admission.
 I was devastated for the little girl, who kept apologising with teary eyes and a quivering lip after everything expletive or vile word she uttered to hospital staff.